HomeAll ArticlesFitness and HealthInked Up: Debunking Myths and Unveiling Truths Before You Get That Tattoo

 Ever noticed how tattoos are popping up everywhere?
 From the intricate sleeve on your barista’s forearm to that tiny, mysterious symbol on your boss’s ankle, it seems like everyone’s got a bit of ink these days.
 Tattoos have evolved from being the mark of sailors and rebels to a mainstream rite of passage.
-But as they’ve grown in popularity, so have the myths and questions surrounding them.
+Yet, with their surge in trendiness, myths and queries about them have similarly amplified.
 Before you decide to join the inked brigade, let’s dive deep and separate the tattoo truths from the tall tales.

 According to a 2019 Harris Poll, about 59% of women in the U.S. have at least one tattoo, compared to 41% of men.
 This indicates that tattoos are more common among women than men in the U.S.